ShubhamBorade/Shopify_Clone/readme.md

 # Shopify Clone

-> i have learnt basics of HTML and CSS in this project.
+> I have learnt about Tailwind in this project.

-> it took me around 9 and half hours to complete this project.
+> It took me around 9 and half hours to complete this project.

 ### Tools Used: